New to Sly Flourish? Start Here or subscribe to the newsletter.

 Paige's last piece of advice is go out there and talk to five new D&D players to hear their experiences and drives for the game.
 Try to spend time understanding this new group of people coming to D&D.

-Share this article with your friends using this link: https://slyflourish.com/streaming_changes_op_paige_leightman.html
+Share this article by copying this link: https://slyflourish.com/streaming_changes_op_paige_leightman.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.